Patient education: Cushing's syndrome (Beyond the Basics)

 Infections — Cortisol suppresses the immune system, and people with Cushing's syndrome may develop infections more frequently.

 Blood clots — People with Cushing's syndrome tend to form blood clots more easily.
 A blood clot in a leg vein is called a deep vein thrombosis (DVT).
 If the DVT breaks off and travels to the lungs, this is called a pulmonary embolism (PE).
 A pulmonary embolism is a serious and life-threatening condition.
-People with Cushing’s syndrome also are more likely to develop stroke from a blood clot.
-(See "Patient information: Deep vein thrombosis (DVT) (Beyond the Basics)" and "Patient information: Pulmonary embolism (Beyond the Basics)".)
+People with Cushing's syndrome also are more likely to develop stroke from a blood clot.
+(See "Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)" and "Patient education: Pulmonary embolism (Beyond the Basics)".)

 CUSHING'S SYNDROME DIAGNOSIS